streamnative/function-mesh-website/versioned_docs/version-0.2.0/scaling.md

   >
   > If you specify multiple metrics for the HPA to scale on, the HPA controller evaluates each metric, and proposes a new scale based on that metric.
 The largest of the proposed scales will be used as the new scale.

 - Function Mesh supports automatically scaling up the number of Pods based on a customized autoscaling metric.
-This example auto-scales the number of Pods if 45% CPU is utilized.
+This example auto-scales the number of Pods if 45% CPU is used.

   1. Specify the customized autoscaling metric under `pod.autoScalingMetrics` in the Pulsar Functions CRD.